 Mental Health Conditions

-Not only personal problems, traumatic experiences and surrounding influences lead to mental health conditions.
-It could also be part of your family’s medical history.
-You should also search this conditions category within your bloodline.
+Not only do personal problems, traumatic experiences, and surrounding influences lead to mental health conditions, and they could also be part of your family’s medical history.

 Bipolar disorder involves drastic mood swings; the person might encounter emotional highs and lows.
 Major depression and Attention Deficit Hyperactivity Disorder are also considered genetic.

 Furthermore, when alcoholism or drug use might be present in some of your family members, you should know if mental health issues are connected to them.

 These bad habits can be caused by or can result in mental health conditions.
 If mental illness is part of your family medical history, do not worry, and do not overthink!

 You must take good care of your mental health and look after it in the best ways you can!
 Eating right, exercising regularly, sleeping properly, having someone to talk to about your problems, and avoiding stress are all important!

 Family Medical History